Curran-WFU/WWTP-Metagenomic-Tools/README.md

 # WWTP-Metagenomic-Tools

-A set of small databases and a program for analyzing metagenomes from wastewater treatment plant reactors.
+A set of small databases and a program for analyzing genus-level taxons in metagenomes from wastewater treatment plant reactors.
 The program will run either in Google Colaboratory or on personal computers.

-A.  Components in this site.

-Four database files:
+A.  Database files:

   1. The database of seven Activated Sludeg Aeration Basins, MGIT.A_H.Ex.C.500.Genera.Freq.csv ;